SAS-Systems/Unveiled-Documentation/SRS/UC10_View_own_media.md

 ### 1.1 Brief Description
 The logged-in user is able to search his uploaded media files in the web interface.
 Therefore he is using the media browser described in [Use Case: Browse media]().
 When he selects one media file, a new screen is opened.
 This screen shows the picture or video.
 It is directly streamed from the server.

-This use case was estimated with 49 FPs.
-See the below screenshot for details:
-![][fp calculation]

 ### 1.2 Screenshot Mockup
 ![][screenshot]